jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

 But what about ‘making a command Private’?
 What do you mean by that?
-You can access control the Execute system aspect of commands, but that does not make other aspects of a command object private, such as the Object Set aspect (turning the command symbol into a command reference).
+You can access control the Execute system aspect of commands, but that might not make other aspects of a command object private, such as the Object Set aspect (turning the command symbol into a command reference).

 -----